cloud21sak/SensorStreamingApplication/README.md

   ![AWS IoT endpoint address: ](/setupdocs/imgs/AwsIoTEndpoint.PNG "AWS IoT device data endpoint of your account")

-4. In the samconfig.toml file, set the value of IoTdataEndpoint similar to this:
+4. In the samconfig.toml file, set the value of IoTdataEndpoint similar to this but using your account's device data endpoint:

 ```
 IoTdataEndpoint=\"a1dqbiklucuqp5-ats.iot.us-east-1.amazonaws.com\""